The Staffordshire University Computing Futures Museum Borehamwood Page

 Elliott Brothers was a pioneer of Head-up displays (HUDs).

-- 1800 Company founded by William Elliott in Tash Street, Gray's Inn, London as a maker of drawing instruments.
+- 1804: Business founded by William Elliott in Tash Street, Gray's Inn, London as a maker of drawing instruments.
+William Elliott did not finish his apprenticeship until 1802, and did not become free until 1804.

-- 1830 moved to 56, Strand, London.
+- 1850: The business moved to 56, Strand, London.
 Willliam took his sons, Charles and Frederick William, into partnership.
-The company began to manufacture instruments for surveying, for railways (e.g. steam pressure indicators) and scientific instruments of all kinds.
+The business began to manufacture instruments for surveying, for railways (e.g. steam pressure indicators) and scientific instruments of all kinds.

-- In the second half of the 19th century the company began manufacturing electrical instruments.
+- In the second half of the 19th century the business began manufacturing electrical instruments.

-- 1900 moved to new premises: Century Works, Connington Road, Lewisham.
-Began making speedometers and instruments for ships and aircraft.
+- 1900: The business moved to new premises at Century Works, Connington Road, Lewisham, and began making speedometers and instruments for ships and aircraft.

-- 1912 supplied flight instrument panel for use in Army aircraft.
+- 1912: The business supplied flight instrument panels for use in Army aircraft.

-- 1914 Electrical and mechanical engineers.
-Specialities: ships' logs, gyro-compasses for use on battleships, accelerometers, gradometers, all kinds of speed indicators, recorders and switchboard instruments, telegraph apparatus etc. Employees 400 to 500.
+- 1914: World War I: As Electrical and mechanical engineers, the business's specialities were ships' logs, gyro-compasses for use on battleships, accelerometers, gradometers, and all kinds of speed indicators, recorders, switchboard instruments, and telegraph apparatus etc. The firm had 400 to 500 employees.

-- World War II Manufactured parts for the De Havilland Mosquito
+- World War II: Manufactured parts for armaments equipment.

 1946 Research laboratories were set up at Elstree Way, Borehamwood.

-- In 1966 the company established an integrated circuit design and manufacturing facility in Glenrothes, Scotland, followed by a MOS semiconductor research laboratory.
+- 1966: The company established an integrated circuit design and manufacturing facility in Glenrothes, Scotland, followed by a MOS semiconductor research laboratory.
 The Glenrothes site was closed in 1969 following the take over of English Electric by GEC.

 The following Elliott computer models were produced: